-No other herb can be used to substitute for coriander's edgy taste.
-With the ascent of our fascination with Asian - especially Thai and Indian cuisine - more and more home cooks need coriander.
+Coriander has a unique, edgy taste and with the popularity of Asian - especially Thai and Indian cuisine - more and more home cooks need coriander.
 That piffling pack from the supermarket just does not cut the mustard any more.
-Coriander, also known as cilantro, has a trefoil leaf which is broad and scalloped lower down the plant, with a strong scent.
+Also known as cilantro, Coriander has a trefoil leaf which is broad and scalloped lower down the plant, with a strong scent.
 The upper leaves are more pungent.
 Come the summer it is threatening to flower (not really what you want, but very pretty) with white lacy umbels and then in the autumn it will divulge its third treasure of spicy, aromatic seeds that dry well and are integral to virtually every curry - not to mention carrot and coriander soup.
-And in this instance, homegrown seeds do taste that much better, with an orangey scent, than anything you can buy.
+And homegrown seeds do taste that much better, with an orangey scent, than anything you can buy.
 If space is short or you are not enamoured of coriander's distinctive taste, then take a look at the other herbs we sell.

 Tender but worth it